sdarlington/sdarlington.github.io/content/posts/2025-01-31-not-all-tech.md

 That invisibility and the incremental nature of improvements means it's easy to miss them.
 But there are thousands of companies and millions of people pushing forward.
 Even if most fail -- and they will -- there will be many great ideas.

 When I think of the tech industry, _that's_ what comes to mind.
 Their sheer size and influence means that we can't ignore Big Tech but it's a mistake to conflate them with everyone else.

+*Update (2 February, 2025)*: [Halle Winkler](https://mastodon.social/@Halle/113923061789124940) made an excellent point that I got quite close to making but didn't quite get there.

+> There are simply a huge number of people in this industry, big tech or not, who resonate with the industry Leitmotif of not applying humanism to their choices.

+When I read the Andreesen quote, I imbue it with humanism because that's how I see the world.
+I want it to be true!
+I do not believe that technology is inherently good, rather that with care and thought it can be used to enhance our lives.
+As Halle notes, this take is not shared by everyone.

+I guess the question is how many people in the industry subscribe to each philosophy?
+There is probably no way to know.
+In my bubble, I know very few who take Andreesen's tech-is-inherently-good outlook.
+That's unlikely to be representative.
+However, [I want to believe](https://en.wikipedia.org/wiki/The_X-Files:_I_Want_to_Believe).

 [^1]: I'm generalising here.
 Not all make the bulk of their money this way but it's too common.